didijazz/didijazz.github.io/_posts/2017-01-25-february-jazz-singing-workshops.md

 **Jazz Vocal Ensemble ($15)
 6:30 pm 7th February**
-In the *Jazz Vocal Ensemble* workshop, we will partake in jazz group singing improvisation activities to aquaint ourselves with the unique sound and feel of jazz music.
+In the *Jazz Vocal Ensemble* workshop, we will partake in jazz group singing improvisation activities to acquaint ourselves with the unique sound and feel of jazz music.
 We will then use these skills to sing a repertoire of a capella blues, jazz and gospel numbers.

 **Solo Jazz Singing ($15)
 6:30 pm 8th February**